This post, including the baby hoodie pattern and track pants pattern, is sponsored by Fabric.com!

 - Zig zag.
 Use a zig zag or stretch stitch to sew.
 Optional: finish seam allowances with a serger for flatter seams.

-Pattern Options //
+Hoodie and Pants Pattern Options

 A few variations with the pattern pieces and fabric!
 Chose your options to make unique patterns!